Skip to content

 Students in Turkey participated in a literary-themed scavenger hunt for an online English Book Club.

-Coffee mugs often appear in Virtual Educators photos, with project hours occurring at all hours of the day.
+Coffee cups often appear in Virtual Educators photos, with project hours occurring at all hours of the day.

 Graphic advertising online event at Kazakhstan American Corner